RoskiDeluge/cbot-c/README.md

 Local first, cli chat application that calls the Llama3.2 (Ollama) text completion endpoint with a system message and can identify the OS of the current system.
 This helps ensure that Linux, Mac, and Windows specific commands tend to be more accurate.

-_This project is a pure C version of the (original Cbot-cli)[https://github.com/RoskiDeluge/cbot-cli]project written in Python._
+_This project is a pure C version of the [original Cbot-cli](https://github.com/RoskiDeluge/cbot-cli)project written in Python._

 ## Building